ldvkhanh2001/Experiment-Face-Mask-Detection/README.md

   * [MAFA](https://openaccess.thecvf.com/content_cvpr_2017/html/Ge_Detecting_Masked_Faces_CVPR_2017_paper.html) contains 25,876 images in training set and 4,935 images in testing set.
 The testing set has 10,033 labels correspond to 6,354 masked, 996 unmask and 2,683 invalid face.
   * [PWMFD](https://github.com/ethancvaa/Properly-Wearing-Masked-Detect-Dataset) contains 7,385 images in traning set and 1,820 images in testing set.
 The testing set has 1,830 labels correspond to 993 masked, 791 unmasked and 46 invalid masked.
 ## Method<a name="method"></a>
 As presented above, our experiments are executed on pretrained face detection model of MTCNN, SCRFD, RetinaFace and Yolov5Face.
-All of them were trained on [WIDER FACE](http://shuoyang1213.me/WIDERFACE/) dataset which contains 393,703 faces with a high degree of variability in scale, pose and occlusion as depicted in the sample images.
+All of them were trained on [WIDER FACE](http://shuoyang1213.me/WIDERFACE/) dataset which contains 393,703 faces with a high degree of variability in scale, pose and occlusion.
 The performance of models are judged using mAP (threshold IoU = 0.5) which was defined in [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
 ## Result<a name="result"></a>
 <p float="left">
   <img src="/MAFA_AP.png" width="400" />